Erasmus+ Internship Funding

 Equality of Opportunities and Social Inclusion

 ERASMUS+ supports equality of opportunities and social inclusion.
-For this reason, students with disabilities as well students who take their child with them as single parents abroad have prioritized access to the program.
+For this reason, students with disabilities as well students who take their child with them abroad have prioritized access to the program.
 We are glad to provide you with detailed information on the possibility of special support for these target groups.

 Target Countries by Country Group